San Francisco

 History

 San Francisco began as a Spanish presidio and Mission Dolores in 1776, became part of Mexico after 1821, and grew fast after the 1848 gold discovery at Sutter's Mill: the population went from roughly 1,000 in 1848 to 25,000 by late 1849.
-The 1906 earthquake and fire destroyed roughly 80 percent of the city and triggered the modern grid of post-quake Victorian and Edwardian residential neighbourhoods.
+The 1906 earthquake and fire destroyed roughly 80% of the city and triggered the modern grid of post-quake Victorian and Edwardian residential neighbourhoods.
 Successive immigration waves (Chinese in the 1850s, Italians in North Beach, Russians in the Richmond, Central Americans in the Mission) shaped neighbourhood character.
 The post-war era brought BART (1972), the dot-com booms of the late 1990s and 2010s, and the AI surge that began reshaping South of Market and Mission Bay starting in 2023.

 Geography and economy

 San Francisco is both a city and a county, packed into 47 square miles at the tip of the Peninsula, bounded by the Pacific to the west and the Bay to the east and north.
 Known for hills, fog, and a microclimate that varies block by block.
 The economy mixes tourism (the largest single sector by spending), finance (the city is a major US banking centre), technology (Salesforce, Airbnb, OpenAI, Anthropic, and most large AI labs are here), and biotech and life sciences concentrated in Mission Bay.
 Roughly 800,000 jobs anchor downtown and SOMA office space.
-Population is 808,000 (2020), with a high foreign-born share and the highest density in California.
+Population is 808,000 (2020), with the highest density in California.

 What buying in San Francisco means